BootBlock/PoSh-Backup/README.md

             ```
 3.  **Explore `Config\Default.psd1` for All Options:**
     *   Open `Config\Default.psd1` (but don't edit it for your settings).
 This file serves as a comprehensive reference.
 It contains detailed comments explaining every available global and job-specific setting.

+    #### Important Note on Automation and PowerShell Secrets
+    When running PoSh-Backup non-interactively (e.g., as a Windows Scheduled Task), you may encounter an error stating that the `SecretStore` vault is locked.
+This is an intentional safety feature of PoSh-Backup to prevent the automated task from hanging indefinitely while waiting for a password prompt that can never be answered.

+    By default, the `Microsoft.PowerShell.SecretStore` vault locks after 15 minutes of inactivity.
+The correct way to handle this for automation is to use a small **wrapper script** that unlocks the vault just before running PoSh-Backup.

+    **Step 1: Store the Vault Password Securely**
+    Run these commands **once, interactively, as the user account that the scheduled task will run as**.
+This creates an encrypted credential file that only that user can read on that machine.

+    ```powershell
+    # This will prompt for the password for your PowerShell vault
+    $vaultCredential = Get-Credential -UserName "PoShBackupVaultUser" -Message "Enter the PASSWORD for your PowerShell Secret VAULT"

+    # This saves the credential to an encrypted file
+    $vaultCredential | Export-CliXml -Path "C:\Scripts\PoSh-Backup\vault_credential.xml"

 ### Backing Up Virtual Machines via Snapshot Orchestration
 This is a powerful enterprise feature that allows for application-consistent backups of live virtual machines with minimal performance impact.